Kevin O'Higgins

 Kevin Christopher O'Higgins (Caoimhghín Críostóir Ó hUigín; 7 June 1892 – 10 July 1927) was an Irish politician who served as Vice-President of the Executive Council and Minister for Justice from 1922 to 1927, Minister for External Affairs from June 1927 to July 1927 and Minister for Economic Affairs from January 1922 to September 1922.
 He served as a Teachta Dála (TD) from 1918 to 1927.

 He was part of early nationalist Sinn Féin, before going on to become a prominent member of Cumann na nGaedheal.
 In his capacity as Minister for Justice, O'Higgins established the Garda Síochána police force.
 His brother Thomas and nephews Tom and Michael were also elected TDs at various stages.

 Along with Arthur Griffith, Michael Collins and Eoin O'Duffy, O'Higgins is an important figure in Irish nationalist historiography, representing a more "conservative revolutionary" position when contrasted with republicanism.
 After having a role in the Irish War of Independence, he went on to defend the nascent Irish Free State, as part of the pro-Treaty side in the Irish Civil War.
-During this time he signed the execution orders of seventy-seven political prisoners.
+During this time he signed the execution orders of seventy-seven prisoners.
 He was later assassinated in retaliation by an IRA unit in Booterstown, County Dublin.